 The exclusivity of chocolate was ultimately diminished by the onset of the Industrial Revolution, when steam-powered machines made the production of cocoa powder significantly quicker and more affordable.
 Solid chocolate hit the market and found wild success by 1850, due to the discovery by Joseph Fry that adding cacao butter to the cocoa powder formed a solid mass.
 Sixty years later, the art of creating chocolate confections with flavored filling—referred to as pralines by their Belgian inventor, Jean Neuhaus II—went public.
 From there, the chocolate and cocoa industry exploded in popularity and quickly spread around the world.

-Throughout its centuries-long evolution, one factor has remained consistent—cocoa has attracted devotees worldwide.
+Throughout its centuries-long evolution, one factor has remained consistent and cocoa has attracted devotees worldwide.
 Today, over 4.5 million tons of cocoa beans are consumed annually around the globe, in everything from drinks to candy bars.
 It’s safe to say that the ancient Mesoamericans who pioneered the crop could never have imagined the popularity cocoa would someday experience.

-However, to secure the future of chocolate and ensure that it’s available for generations to come, it’s essential that sustainable farming practices and ethical means of production are implemented in the cocoa production chain as soon as possible.
-WCF has teamed up with over 100 companies around the world to make a change for the better—learn more about our efforts and impact in the cocoa community here.
+However, to secure the future of chocolate and ensure that it’s available for generations to come, it’s essential that sustainable farming practices and ethical means of production are implemented in the cocoa supply chain.
+WCF has teamed up with over 100 companies around the world to make the cocoa supply chain more sustainable.